The history of mental health treatment in relation to the LGBTQIA+ community

 Official Mental Illness Diagnosis

 In the 19th century, homosexuality, or "sexual inversion," was studied through a more medical lens.
 Psychologists, scientists, and doctors alike undertook attempting to understand how and why same-sex attraction occurred biologically.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM) classified homosexuality as a litany of different ailments throughout its iterations.
 The classification transformed from paraphilia, to sexual orientation disturbance, to ego-dystonic homosexuality.
 No matter what it was called, it was clear that homosexuality was the "Other" both spiritually and scientifically.
 Behavior was scrutinized, brains were studied, and patients were dehumanized while looking for solutions.

-Since it was deemed wrong to be a member of the LGBTQ+ communities, medical professionals as well as religious leaders took to conversion therapy.
+Since it was deemed wrong to be a member of the LGBTQIA+ communities, medical professionals, as well as religious leaders, took to conversion therapy.
 This meant that they thought there was a way to "treat" or "cure" a patient who is attracted to the same sex.
-Many of these methods were not only physically harmful, but immensely traumatic psychologically.
-Members of the LGBTQ+ community were taught that they were sick and their feelings were not acceptable.
-This caused a rift between the LGBTQ+ community and the medical/psychological fields, leading to many actively refusing to seek help out of fear.
+Many of these methods were not only physically harmful but immensely traumatic psychologically.
+Members of the LGBTQIA+ community were taught that they were sick and their feelings were not acceptable.
+This caused a rift between the LGBTQIA+ community and the medical/psychological fields, leading to many actively refusing to seek help out of fear.
 Unfortunately, conversion therapy still exists in many parts of the world, some closer to home than others.

 Declassification in the DSM

 The American Psychiatric Association (APA) officially removed homosexuality from the DSM in 1973.
 While this was a huge stride forward, there was still a tremendous amount of work to be done.
 This declassification was sparked by ongoing cultural changes, such as the Civil Rights Movement, Women's Equality, and eventually the gay rights movement.